wasp-lang/wasp/web/docs/tutorial/04-entities.md

 Read more in the [Entities](../data-model/entities) section of the docs.
 :::

-To update the database schema to include this entity, stop the `wasp start` process, if its running, and run:
+To update the database schema to include this entity, stop the `wasp start` process, if it's running, and run:

 ```sh
 wasp db migrate-dev